-Making algae biofuels and interest has grown considerably over the past decade.
-This is due to concerns about oil scarcity, energy security, sustainability and the ever increasing costs.
+They make algae biofuels, and interest has grown considerably over the past decade.
+This is due to concerns about oil scarcity, energy security, sustainability, and ever-increasing costs.
 Major research institutions and energy companies often dominate the space.

-However, David Sieg has devoted much of his life to creating biofuels from algae and through his publications shares his knowledge of make algae biofuel at home and small scale projects.
+However, David Sieg has devoted much of his life to creating biofuels from algae.
+Through his publications he shares his knowledge of making algae biofuel at home and small scale projects.

-The guide books explain the “down and dirty” guided steps to determine if algae locally has potential to bear oil, and if the local variety can’t do the job, insight into purchasing high yield algae strains.
+The guidebooks explain the “down and dirty” guided steps to determine if algae locally have the potential to bear oil and, if the local variety can’t do the job, insight into purchasing high-yield algae strains.

 Making algae biofuels at home is a great way to save money and learn about renewable energy.
 The first step is to find a suitable container to grow the algae, such as an aquarium or plastic tub.
 You will also need to purchase the necessary equipment, such as an air pump and lights.
 You can start cultivating your algae by adding the appropriate nutrients and pH levels to the water.
 Once the algae thrive, you can harvest them and process them into biofuel.
 To do this, you will need to use a centrifuge to separate the algae cells from the water and then use a reactor to refine the fuel further.
 Cars and other engines can utilize the power once it is processed.

 It is a great way to save money and fun and an educational way to get involved in the renewable energy movement.
 As you learn about algae cultivation and biofuel production, you can start experimenting with different algae types to find the most efficient strain for your fuel.
 You can use biofuel to power your house or other small projects.
 By creating your biofuel, you can reduce energy costs and join the fight against climate change.